fenimore/freestuffs/freestuffs/docs/introduction.rst

 Free Stuffs!
 ------------

-This is a python 3.x package which scrapes free stuff from Craigslist. freestuffs is under the MIT license.
+This is a Python 3.x package which scrapes free stuff from Craigslist. freestuffs is under the MIT license.
 Check out the `source code <https://github.com/polypmer/freestuff-bot>`_ and the `docs <http://freestuffs.readthedocs.io/en/latest>`_.